jnozzi/cocoadev.com/markdown/RunningSeveralCopiesOfXcodeOnLeopard.md

 In fact you don't even need Xcode 2 in the latter case -- as the project format is identical and you get warned (in the project's info pane) if you are accidentally using any feature that is Xcode 2-incompatible.

-(Yep, it really seems Apple learned from the PB -> Xcode 1 -> Xcode 2 debacle.) -- General/EmanueleVulcano aka millenomi
+(Yep, it really seems Apple learned from the PB -> Xcode 1 -> Xcode 2 debacle.) -- EmanueleVulcano aka millenomi

 ----
 Well, I don't think Xcode 3 for 10.4 works, just try making a simple button in IB.
 It'll tell you that some image scaling thing is not available in 10.4...
 Or did I miss something?